 - Global equities declined in May falling -5.86%, while global bonds provided a safe haven and returned +1.35%.
 The ten-year U.S. Treasury yield declined by 38 basis points to close the month at 2.12%. - The 10-year yield averaged 2.39% in May, 14 bps down from the 2.53% in April. - Trade tensions between the U.S. and China escalated, despite recent negotiations going well.
-The U.S. Imposed 25% tariffs on \$200bn worth of imports from China, and is considering increasing the coverage to an additional \$325bn worth of goods.
-China retaliated by imposing 25% tariffs on \$60bn worth of American goods. - Theresa May stepped down as U.K. Prime Minister, following failed attempts at securing parliament's support for her withdrawal agreement from the European Union, increasing the uncertainty for an orderly Brexit. - European Parliamentary elections resulted in quite some gains for anti-EU and nationalist parties, but still not enough to outnumber the pro-EU majority and push forth radical changes. - China's NBS Manufacturing PMI fell into contraction territory at 49.4 in May, due to slowing growth, heightened trade tensions with the U.S. and lower commodity prices. - The Fund has returned 7.1 % Y , outpacing the benchmark by 198 basis points, primarily due to its global and U.S. large-cap equities.
+The U.S. Imposed 25% tariffs on \$200bn worth of Imports from China, and is considering increasing the coverage to an additional \$325bn worth of goods.
+China retaliated by imposing 25% tariffs on \$60bn. worth of American goods. - Theresa May stepped down as U.K. Prime Minister, following failed attempts at securing parliament's support for her withdrawal agreement from the European Union, increasing the uncertainty for an orderly Brexit. - European Parliamentary elections resulted in quite some gains for anti-EU and nationalist parties, but still not enough to ournumber the pro-EU majority and push forth radical changes. - China's NBS Manufacturing PMI fell into contraction territory at 49.4 in May, due to slowing growth, heightened trade tensions with the U.S. and lower commodity prices. - The Fund has returned ?
+10th Y.O. outpacing the benchmark by 198 basis points, primarily due to its global and U.S. large-cap equities.

-Discipliner: Mutual Fund performance depends on various market and economic conditions, hast performance is not a guarantee or an indication of future results.
-Thus, returns are not guaranteed and may differ from the original investment, information contained in this Fund Facts Sheet do not constitute investment advice.
-For more information on our mutual funds, please consult a Sun Life Financial Advisor.
+Distributes Mutual Fund performance depends on various market and economic coordinates.
+Pest performance is not a guarantee or an indication of infune results.
+Thus returns are not guaranteed and may differ from the original investment, information contained in this fund facts Short on not constitute investment ethics.
+For more information on our mutual funds please consolt a Sun Life Financial Advisor.